ndon55555/tools/README.md

 # Tools

-This repo contains a script to install my preffered configurations bash.
+This repo contains a script to install my preferred bash configurations.

 Simply do:
 ```